ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Stored Procedures Manual.md

 CLOSEALL_CONNECT();
 ```

 ##### Return Value

-0 is returned when successfully executed.
+Returns 0 when succeeded.

 ##### Exception

-There is no exception.
+Exception is not occurred.

 ##### Example